hotwired/turbo-android/docs/NAVIGATION.md

         navigateBack()

         // Clears all Fragment destinations off the backstack, excluding
-        // the starting destination of your TurboNavHostFragment clearBackStack()
+        // the starting destination of your TurboSessionNavHostFragment clearBackStack()
     }
 }